Cable Car Day - January 17

 Cable Car Day

-Cable Car Day is an American holiday dedicated to the commissioning of the first cable car.
-It is celebrated annually on January 17th.
-Today, you can feel the incredible emotions of traveling by cable car only in San Francisco.
-In other cities, newer, modernized versions of this transport are used.
+Cable Car Day is an American holiday honoring the debut of the first cable car, celebrated annually on January 17.
+Today, only in San Francisco can you truly experience the classic cable car ride, while most other cities now use modernized versions of this historic transport.

 History

-• The longest cable car can be seen in Armenia.
+• The world’s longest cable car is in Armenia.

 Cable Car Day is observed on January 17 each year.